JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 The major, immediate priority (once I'm rested and ready to work on virtual geometry again) will be improving the culling/LOD selection pass.
 While cluster selection (I should rename the pass to that, that's a good name now that I think of it) is an [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) problem in theory, in practice, having to dispatch a thread per cluster in the scene is an enormous waste of time.
 There can be million of clusters in the scene, and divergence and register usage on top of the sheer number of threads needed means that this pass is currently the biggest bottleneck.

 The fix is to (like Nanite does) traverse a BVH (tree) of clusters, where we only need to process clusters up until they would be the wrong LOD, and then can immediately stop processing their children.
-Doing tree traversal on a GPU is very tricky, and doing it maximally efficient depends on [undefined behavior](https://arxiv.org/pdf/2109.06132v1) of GPU schedulers that not all GPUs have.
+Doing tree traversal on a GPU is very tricky, and doing it maximally efficient depends on [undefined behavior](https://arxiv.org/pdf/2109.06132v1) of GPU schedulers that not all GPUs have, so I expect to spend a lot of time tweaking this once I get something working.

-Once I switch to tree traversal for cluster selection, I think (I'm not fully clear on the details yet) I can also get rid of the need for the fill cluster buffers pass entirely, which would let us reclaim even more performance.
-More crucially, we could do away with the need to allocate buffers to hold instance ID + cluster ID per cluster in the scene, instead letting us store this data per _visible_ (post LOD selection/culling) cluster in the scene.
+The second major priority is getting rid of the need for the fill cluster buffers pass entirely.
+Besides letting us reclaim some more performance, the big win is that we could do away with the need to allocate buffers to hold instance ID + cluster ID per cluster in the scene, instead letting us store this data per _visible_ (post LOD selection/culling) cluster in the scene.
 Besides the obvious memory savings, it also saves us from running into the cluster ID limit issue that was limiting our scene size before.
-We would no longer need a unique ID for each cluster in the scene - just a unique ID for visible clusters only, post tree traversal, which is a much smaller amount.
+We would no longer need a unique ID for each cluster in the scene - just a unique ID for visible clusters only, post culling and LOD selection, which is a much smaller amount.

 Besides cluster selection improvements, and improving on existing stuff, other big areas I could work on include: